What role does the fibroblast cell play in joint inflammation and arthritis pain?07 December 2021

 You might also be interested in...

-“The relationship between sport, exercise and OA is complex"
+Exploring the relationship between sport, exercise and osteoarthritis

 Professor James Bilzon, the new director of the Centre for Sport, Exercise and Osteoarthritis Versus Arthritis tells us more about his role and why research into exercise is so important.